doj/dracopy/README.md

 ---------------
 The Commodore 128 has less memory available than the C64.
 This results from the memory layout of the [cc65](https://cc65.github.io/) compiler.
-If you use disk with many directory entries, you could run out of memory on the C128.
+If you use disks with many directory entries, you could run out of memory on the C128.

 Copyright Notice
 -----------------